Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Discussion

+In this study, we demonstrated that a Neural ODE model can successfully uncover underlying bifurcation structures, training only on limited trajectory data.
+For the Lorenz system, the model extrapolated chaotic dynamics from non-chaotic training data.
+For the Rössler system, training on chaotic data enabled qualitatively accurate prediction of non-chaotic behaviour, including period-doubling bifurcations.
+Experiments on the predator-prey system indicated that Neural ODEs are capable of forecasting global bifurcations beyond the parameter regions represented in the training data.
+Reducing the amount or quality of training data for this test case decreased consistency across random seeds, while added noise introduced variability but did not remove the model’s ability to recover qualitative regime changes.

-While our results highlight the potential of Neural ODEs to learn entire vector fields directly from trajectory data, they also reveal a key challenge: the quality of extrapolation depends on the information that can be inferred from the training data.
-When the training data spans a limited part of the state space and essential aspects, such as saddle points, can not be inferred, the model lacks the basic components to reconstruct the full bifurcation structure.
+While our results highlight the potential of Neural ODEs to learn vector fields directly from trajectory data, they also reveal a key challenge: the quality of extrapolation depends on the information that can be inferred from the training data.
+When the training data spans a limited part of the state-space and essential aspects, such as saddle nodes, can not be inferred, the model lacks the basic components to reconstruct the full bifurcation structure.
 This indicates that extrapolation improves when the training data offers more extensive coverage of the system's possible dynamic behaviours.

 In real-world systems, however, it is often difficult or impossible to observe the full range of system behaviour, since features like unstable fixed points, are often not represented by the data.
 In such cases, integrating prior knowledge or mechanistic constraints into the learning process, e.g. through physics-informed neural networks or data augmentation using synthetic data, could enhance a model's ability to generalise to unobserved regions\cite{Raissi2019-wl,Wen2020-fg,Karniadakis2021-sr,von-Rueden2021-ze}.
-We noted a similar effect in our own work: incorporating a physics-based loss led to improved model performance, since it gave the model valuable information about the state space.
+We noted a similar effect in our own work: incorporating a physics-based loss for the predator-prey system led to improved model performance, since it gave the model valuable information about the state-space.